The Exchange TRX: How to get there, parking rates and public transport alternatives

-A new shopping paradise has emerged in the city – the highly anticipated The Exchange TRX.
-With more than 500 brands spread across over 95 floors, this is a retail wonderland you don’t want to miss.
-If you’re contemplating the best route to this shopper’s paradise, we’ve got you covered!
+If you’re a fan of crossing the border from Singapore, it’ll please you to know that a new shopping paradise has emerged in KL: The Exchange TRX.
+With more than 500 brands spread across over 95 floors, the new Malaysian landmark is a retail wonderland you don’t want to miss.
+Getting to Kuala Lumpur, though, is only half the battle won; the other is finding the best way to get to this shopper’s paradise, and this includes you’re driving, taking public transport and parking options.
+Read on to find out some of the best recommended ways.

 How to get to The Exchange TRX by car